Photo Quality Inkjet Papers

 For optimal results printing photos and images, the first step is to decide whether you prefer a matte photo paper, semigloss, metallic or glossy paper finish for a more vibrant image.
 If you are new to printing and want to try a variety, we recommend that you first order our sample kits.
 Once you have an idea of what type of surface you like photos printed with, select the weight that you want that will work well with your printer.
 Smaller front-feed printers should only use paper that is lighter than 60lb/230gsm while top or back feed inkjet printers are designed to handle heavier papers.
 If you want further recommendations, check out our Shop by Printer and Shop by Project pages.

-Compare Our Inkjet Paper to Retail Brands
+Red River Inkjet Paper vs Retail Brands

 With Red River Paper, you get inks, products and supplies that are as good as or better than the major retail brands like Epson, Canon, and HP at a great price.
 We buy our papers from some of the same sources as the big names.
 The difference is that our brand brings the paper direct to you with only one stop on the way from the paper mill - our manufacturing facility in Dallas, Texas.
 You’ll find a range of paper products available such as glossy photo paper, metallic finish, archival grade satin, double sided and many more.